bilal2786/web_project_4/README.md

 -Popup form Features:
   -The popup can be closed by clicking outside of it or "Escape" key press!
   - All the forms checking for the validation and inform the  user about it with default messages! (done with pure JS).
--  The project is organized according to Object-Oriented programming.
+-  The project is organized in Classes according to Object-Oriented programming.
-- The project includes module scripts
+- The project contains Web Pack installed & all the coniguration for JSON package , Barbel config and Webpack config.

 ---